 Facial expressions and individual differences

 Facial expressions are a mechanism for communicating emotion during social interactions.
-While the use of facial expressions as an information exchange may be universal (Izard, 1994), there are notable differences in interpretations of facial expressions (Green & Guo, 2018; Neta, Norris, & Whalen, 2009).
+While the use of facial expressions for information exchange may be universal (Izard, 1994), there are notable differences in interpretations of facial expressions (Green & Guo, 2018; Neta, Norris, & Whalen, 2009).
 One such difference is in valence judgments of emotional facial expressions.
-The affective circumplex model posits that two independent neurophysiological systems give rise to emotional experience which are known as valence and arousal (Posner, Russell, & Peterson, 2005).
-Valence is the inherent positive (i.e., pleasant) or negative (i.e., unpleasant) qualities of a stimulus, feeling, or state.
+The affective circumplex model posits that two independent systems give rise to emotional experience; these are known as valence and arousal (Posner, Russell, & Peterson, 2005).
+Valence is the inherent positive (i.e., pleasant) or negative (i.e., unpleasant) qualities of a stimulus, feeling, or state, whereas arousal is….
 Importantly, individuals differ in their tendency to interpret ambiguously valenced stimuli, such as a tempting food item or a surprised facial expression, as either positive or negative.
 This is attributable to such stimuli’s predictive value for both positive and negative outcomes in an individual’s previous experience.
 For instance, a surprised expression could signal positive (e.g., winning the lottery) or negative (e.g., a car accident) events.
 This affective bias is known as one’s valence bias, and a growing body of work has used both facial expressions and scenes to better understand this individual difference (Neta, Kelley, & Whalen, 2013; Neta et al., 2009; Neta & Whalen, 2010).

 Previous work shows that valence bias is both a stable, trait-like measure (Neta et al., 2009), but also malleable due to its susceptibility to laboratory manipulations (Brown, Raio, & Neta, 2017; Neta & Dodd, 2018; Neta et al., 2018).
 The trait-like nature of valence bias is useful for understanding chronic affective biases.
 Negativity biases, which may be adaptive in the short-term (e.g., heightened attention to negative stimuli in a potentially dangerous situation), can undermine healthy psychological functioning over time.
 For instance, negativity biases in memory and attention are related to an increased risk for psychopathology, such as depression and anxiety (Mathews & MacLeod, 2005).
 Alternatively, the malleability of valence bias offers insight into mechanisms or interventions that may be capable of shifting bias.
 Several brief, laboratory interventions are known to shift bias.
-For example, instructing participants to slow responding will lead to more positive interpretations of ambiguity (Neta & Tong, 2016).
+For example, instructing participants to deliberate will lead to more positive interpretations of ambiguity (Neta & Tong, 2016).
 Alternatively, manipulating participant gaze to match that of extremely negative (or positive) individuals modulates individuals’ bias (Neta & Dodd, 2018).
-In short, valence bias offers insight into both state- and trait-like components of individuals behavior, but through what mechanisms might an individual arrive at either a positive or negative interpretation?
+In short, valence bias offers insight into both state- and trait-like components of individuals behavior, but there remain open questions regarding the specific mechanisms that might be used when an individual arrives at a positive versus a negative interpretation.

 Initial negativity hypothesis